 - Resembles your natural teeth: Implant-supported bridges are designed with the patient’s needs in mind.
 We can replicate natural teeth by using high-quality materials and modern design techniques.
 Our modern dental bridges look just like natural teeth, are not overtly perfect-looking like fake teeth, and are a very popular option.

 - Improved stability: Dental implants provide a stable foundation for a dental bridge.
 With an implant-supported restoration, patients can chew, speak, and eat comfortably.
-Dental implants are surgically placed into the jawbone, creating a strong and durable anchor for your bridge.
+We surgically place dental implants into the jawbone to create a strong and durable anchor for your bridge.

 Dental Bridge FAQs